 To read Part One, please click here.

-A scream filled the estate.
+A scream filled the air.

 “Hello?”